 Proposition Let be a continuous random variable and a function.
 DefineThen,where is the probability density function of .

-Similarly to what we said before, the above formula does not require knowledge of the probability density function of , unlike the standard formula
+Again, the above formula does not require us to know the probability density function of , unlike the standard formula

-More details about the transformation theorem can be found in the lecture entitled Expected value.
+More details about the transformation theorem can be found in the following lectures:

 Previous entry: Test statistic

 Next entry: Type I error

 Taboga, Marco (2021).
 "Transformation theorem", Lectures on probability theory and mathematical statistics.
 Kindle Direct Publishing.
 Online appendix. https://www.statlect.com/glossary/transformation-theorem.

 Most of the learning materials found on this website are now available in a traditional textbook format.